erroronline1/caro/readme.md

 > (c) it is created using electronic signature creation data that the signatory can, with a high level of confidence, use under his sole control; and
 > (d) it is linked to the data signed therewith in such a way that any subsequent change in the data is detectable.

 regarding (a) and (b): signatures are done manually and are stored as an image instead of obscure data-strings.
 The image is compareable to official IDs or passports.
-The signatory identity is ensured because the signature takes place in person at the working site.
+The signatories identity is ensured because the signature takes place in person at the working site.
-regarding (c): handwritten signatures are solely under the signatorys control.
+regarding (c): handwritten signatures are solely under the signatories control.
 The visual integration can be clearly approveable before submission.
 Signed data is always in the same viewport as the signature pad.
 regarding (d): the signatures image file hash is part of the record and secured via blockchain.
-Subsequent changes invalidate the whole record.
+Subsequent changes of the signature or the data invalidate the whole record.

 Consult your data protection supervisor if this is sufficient for an electronic signature.